Protocol regarding times of public worship at St. Mary Chapel // Suspended for time being

-There will be no singing during the service, until further notice, the organ or music will be played though.
+There will be softly singing during the service, until further notice, the organ or music will be played though.

-When leaving the church, both exits will be used.
+When leaving the church, both exits may be used.

 Usage of the toilet should be limited, but when you use it, also use the disinfectant and the cleaning clothes provided, before and after usage.
 Disposable towels will be provided.

-The collection will take place after the service, in the clearly visible basket.
+The collection will take place during the service, in the clearly visible basket.